haziqj/phd-poster/docs/_pages/06-further-info.md

 ## About

-The contents of this website are based on the PhD thesis entitled *Regression Modelling with Priors using Fisher Information Covariance Kernels (I-priors)* by Haziq Jamil.
+The contents of this website are based on the PhD thesis entitled *Regression modelling using priors depending on Fisher information covariance kernels (I-priors)* by Haziq Jamil.
 It is intended as an accompaniment to the research poster of the same title.

 This project was supervised by [Wicher Bergsma](http://www.lse.ac.uk/researchandexpertise/experts/profile.aspx?KeyValue=w.p.bergsma%40lse.ac.uk) and [Irini Moustaki](http://stats.lse.ac.uk/moustaki/).